 The purpose of this proposed amendment to the LEP is to implement planning controls that align with the strategic direction of the masterplan.
 An original version of the Planning Proposal was submitted to the Department and received gateway determination on 18/06/2019.
 Following the exhibition period, changes were made to the Planning Proposal in response to community feedback.
-Those changes are reflected in this updated version of the Planning Proposal.
+Those changes were further exhibited from the 1 to the 28 March 2021.
+This further updated version of the planning proposal reflects the changes made following feedback in the second formal exhibition period.